 - your child's legal name and date of birth (bring evidence such as a passport or birth certificate)

 - how many hours you wish to claim

 - your child's pattern of attendance (the days and hours they will be there).

 The childcare provider will do the rest.
-If at any time during this process you need extra assistance the FIS is there to help.
+If you need help, contact us.

 5 Additional information

 As a parent, you know your child best and should discuss your child’s needs with the childcare provider to help you decide how often your child should attend.
 A regular pattern of attendance is important to ensure your child’s continued development.
 You should aim to use your chosen childcare provider for as long as possible, avoiding the need to move your child every few months or term.

 Providers that are open all year round may offer parents the flexibility to stretch the hours across the whole year, reducing the number of hours available each week, so that you do not exceed the yearly maximum.
 Note that this may result in slightly less hours per year, for example 11 hours per week for 51 weeks (561 hours per year) instead of 15 hours for 38 weeks (570 hours per year).
 Check this with your chosen childcare provider.